openframeworks/ofBook/chapters/project_joel/unabridged.md

 /Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/OF/openFrameworks-develop/examples/gl/fboTrailsExample

-Lets make it first, then do a InstallationMode object, based on what Sparkles actually needed. tightly coupling into testApp at the moment with a passed pointer, but whatever works for now...Compilation problems, forward declaration because of pointers to testApp...
+Lets make it first, then do a InstallationMode object, based on what Sparkles actually needed. tightly coupling into ofApp at the moment with a passed pointer, but whatever works for now...Compilation problems, forward declaration because of pointers to ofApp...

 http://stephanschulz.ca/downloads/singleton.zip